MeData and Its Collection

 MeData is the main building block of the DataSapien Platform and is base of all the functionality provided by it.

-- MeData Definitions define what MeData should be collected on-device, from which sources and how its is stored.
+- MeData Definitions define what MeData should be collected on-device, from which sources, and how it is stored.

 - Segments & Audiences group and target your customers for certain use cases based on their on-device stored MeData.